composer/composer/doc/05-repositories.md

 #### BitBucket Driver Configuration

-The BitBucket driver uses OAuth to access your private repositories via the BitBucket REST APIs and you will need to create an OAuth consumer to use the driver, please refer to [Atlassian's Documentation](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html).
+The BitBucket driver uses OAuth to access your private repositories via the BitBucket REST APIs, and you will need to create an OAuth consumer to use the driver, please refer to [Atlassian's Documentation](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html).
 You will need to fill the callback url with something to satisfy BitBucket, but the address does not need to go anywhere and is not used by Composer.

 After creating an OAuth consumer in the BitBucket control panel, you need to setup your auth.json file with the credentials like this (more info [here](https://getcomposer.org/doc/06-config.md#bitbucket-oauth)):